 All events and activities planned to take place out-of-doors on campus must be approved in advance by the Office of the Reynolds Club and Student Activities (ORCSA, 834-0858, https://studentactivities.uchicago.edu/).
 A University Department and/or Recognized Student Organization (RSO) must sponsor all outdoor events.
-Requests must be submitted at least 48 hours before the start of the event so that appropriate offices can be informed.
+Requests must be submitted at least forty-eight hours before the start of the event so that appropriate offices can be informed.
 The person in charge of the event(s) should submit a written request to reserve the quadrangle space, including the date, time, location, number of people expected to attend; whether food, alcohol, and/or non-alcoholic beverages will be served; and the playing of music, or other amplified sound, and set-up arrangements.
 (If alcohol will be served at an event, additional policies and approvals apply.
 See the University Alcohol Policy.)
 Additional information may be requested from the sponsor about the proposed event.
 Event organizers must be present for the duration of the event.
 All banners, tables, signs and other paraphernalia used, as well as all trash generated by the event, must be removed when the event concludes.
-Alcohol is not allowed at events that have not received the appropriate alcohol approval.
-University officials or agents of the University have the authority to prohibit attendees from bringing alcoholic beverages to an outdoor event.
-Such beverages may be confiscated by the official or agent.